ertgl/export-map-generator/README.md

 <details>
   <summary>
     <b>
-      Example: Using the generic preset
+      Example: Using the generic preset for arbitrary files
     </b>
   </summary>